who-is-gleb/data-import-full-infra/README.md

 1. Create python virtual env and run `install-deps.sh` to install all libs and modules locally (for testing as an example)
 2. Install Docker and Docker Compose (I use DockerDesktop).
 Configure appropriate resources (6 CPUs and 8GB memory was not enough for me)
-3. Run `docker-compose up airflow-init` (not necessary but I do this anyway)
-4. Run `docker-compose up`
+3. Run `docker-compose -f docker-compose.<desired_environment>.yaml up`
-5. Navigate to *localhost:8080*, login by *airflow/airflow*, then turn both DAGs on (they will execute in the right order by themselves)
+4. Navigate to *localhost:8080*, login by *airflow/airflow*, then turn both DAGs on (they will execute in the right order by themselves)
-6. Access Clickhouse if you want to.
-Either by navigating to *http://localhost:8123/play* or via Datagrip (*localhost:8123*, empty user/password).
+5. Access Clickhouse if you want to.
+Either by navigating to *http://localhost:8123/play* or via Datagrip (*localhost:8123*, empty user/password for dev/stage).
 Clickhouse would have a "raw" data table and few views that calculate metrics.
-7. Access Grafana by navigating to *localhost:3000/*.
-Use admin/admin.
+6. Access Grafana by navigating to *localhost:3000/*.
+Use admin/admin for prod, empty for dev/stage.
 Use this guide to create a connection to our Clickhouse DB: _https://clickhouse.com/docs/en/connect-a-ui/grafana-and-clickhouse/_.
 Create a dashboard with the following query:
 `select count(actor_id) as dev_number, events_date from github_data.devs_less_than_one_commit_daily
 group by events_date` to see Point 2 metric in real-time.
-8. Other exercise metrics are available as views in Clickhouse.
+7. Other exercise metrics are available as views in Clickhouse.